hamidreza-s/NanoChat/README.md

 the requested chat room.
 Its default value is `1991`.
 - `--discoverable` flas is used to let NanoChat to be disovered by other peers, otherwise it doesn't answer to discovery packet and remains hidden from others.
+- `--secure` flags is used to make NanoChat secure for end to end message encryption with asymmetric/public-key cryptography.

 -----